The Ultimate Mega Guide to Speeding Up WordPress

 - Development-Related Speed Increases

 If you make a living from your site, page speed is something you can’t afford to ignore.
-Loadstorm has merged a few research findings into a nice infographic, which shows that a single second increase in page load times leads to a 7% loss in conversions, 11% fewer page views and a 16% decrease in customer satisfaction.
+Awhile back, Loadstorm merged a few research findings into a nice infographic, which shows that a single second increase in page load times leads to a 7% loss in conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.

 Turn that statistic on the end and for all intents and purposes, decreasing your website’s load time by 1 second could earn you an easy 7% increase in profits.